 While not guaranteed, a representative from the Stanford Office of Undergraduate Admissions is often scheduled to give a presentation to program participants during their stay at Stanford.
 If you are interested in a more formal meeting with the Office of Undergraduate Admissions, please make arrangements independently.
-Please note that these arrangements must not interfere with any scheduled program activities.
+Note that these arrangements must not interfere with any scheduled program activities.

 Can you accommodate students with food allergies or other special needs?

-Yes, upon admission into the program, students will be asked to provide health information and information regarding any other specific needs.
+Yes.
+Upon admission into the program, students will be asked to provide health information and information regarding any other specific needs.
 The Summer Humanities Institute administrative staff will work with students to plan necessary accommodations.

 Does the program provide airport transportation to and from Stanford?

-Can I participate in other camps while I am attending the Summer Humanities Institute?
+May I participate in other camps while I am attending the Summer Humanities Institute?